mynamejef456/mytechdeskg/README.md

     ├── Software Problems → software-support.html
     └── Connectivity → connectivity-guide.html

-Secret: Click dot bottom-right on any page → games.html

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-📤 UPLOAD INSTRUCTIONS
-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-1. Download ALL 18 HTML files
-2. Go to your GitHub repository
-3. Click "Add file" → "Upload files"
-4. Drag all 18 files into upload area
-5. Commit changes
-6. Wait 1-2 minutes
-7. Visit your site - everything works!

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 🎮 SECRET EASTER EGG ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-Look for the small semi-transparent dot in the bottom-right corner of EVERY page.
-Click it once to access the hidden games arcade!

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 📊 WHAT EACH PAGE CONTAINS